-Many website owners make the mistake of adopting the “publish and pray” approach to their content.
+A common pitfall among website owners is the reliance on the “publish and pray” strategy for their content.

 To find out how CRO increased our client’s revenue by over 300%, read on…

 CRO involves optimizing your website and landing pages based on user behavior to compel visitors to take a desired action (conversion) on your website.